In Asiana crash, a husband's worst nightmare

-SAN FRANCISCO Seconds after the July 6 crash of an Asiana Airlines flight at San Francisco airport, passenger Hyun Seob Oh witnessed an unimaginable horror: an emergency escape slide exploded inside the cabin, enveloping his wife, Asiana flight attendant Sook Young Hyun.
+SAN FRANCISCO, July 19 Seconds after the July 6 crash of an Asiana Airlines flight at San Francisco airport, passenger Hyun Seob Oh witnessed an unimaginable horror: an emergency escape slide exploded inside the cabin, enveloping his wife, Asiana flight attendant Sook Young Hyun.

 He could see her legs jutting out from the slide at an odd angle, wriggling slightly, as he and other passengers rushed to help.
 But there was nothing to cut the slide away with, no immediate means to free her.